mbolam/mmt/1-intro.md

 * With what kinds of metadata do you interact?
 * What do you hope to learn in this class?
 * Tell us something fun!

-## What is Metadata?

-Metadata is “a set of data that describes and gives information about other data.”

-Or

-“Information about information”

-{% include figure.html img="lapark.jpg" alt="LA Park stands on a chair in Cleveland, Ohio" caption="LA Park stands on a chair in Cleveland, Ohio" width="100%" %}

-## Types of Metadata

-{% include figure.html img="Descriptive_Metadata.JPG" alt="Example of Descriptive Metadata" caption="Date, Title, and Content are all Descriptive Metadata" width="100%" %}

-{% include figure.html img="Structural_Metadata.JPG" alt="Example of Structural Metadata" caption="Structural Metadata is typically created so digital collections systems can manage and display the files properly." width="100%" %}

-{% include figure.html img="Technical_Metadata.JPG" alt="Example of Technical Metadata" caption="Technical Metadata is for decoding and rendering files so computers know how to interact with them." width="100%" %}